jordelver/elver.me/uses/index.md

 - _HUB/DOCK_ -- Everything is hooked together using a [OWC Thunderbolt Dock] (OWCTB4DOCK).
 Expensive, but works well and is reliable.

-- _HEADPHONES_ -- A pair of [Apple AirPod Pros] (USB-C version) which I bought for their noise cancelling abilities, but they have taken over completely because they just _so_ convenient despite their software quirks.
+- _HEADPHONES_ -- A pair of [Apple AirPods Pro 3s] (USB-C version) which I bought for their noise cancelling abilities, but they have taken over completely because they just _so_ convenient despite their software quirks.

   I also have a pair [Shure SE425] IEMs with [SnugsPro] custom ear moulds.
 I've been a big fan of Shure headphones for years having owned 5 or 6 different